 [Also list walk-in and drop-off crisis centers here]

 A behavioral health crisis is when you need help quickly.
 If not treated, the condition can become an emergency.
-Please call one of the 24-hour local crisis lines above if you are experiencing any of the following or are unsure if it is a crisis.
+Please call one of the 24-hour local crisis lines above or call 988 if you are experiencing any of the following or are unsure if it is a crisis.
 We want to help and support you in preventing an emergency.

 Examples of things to look for if you or a family member is having a behavioral health emergency or crisis: